 Meanwhile, planning for sleep is also important.
 One of the major pitfalls of freshman year is the allure of a life without parents or guardians forcing you to get to bed, and many freshmen end up sleep-deprived and miserable.
 Though it might seem fun to stay up late and still wake up early for class, your body and mind need sleep to function.
 Try your best to schedule your bedtime as if you were your own parent.
 You will absolutely never regret getting enough sleep!

-Last but not least, your health as a freshman in college is crucial, as you will be at your very best when you are taking good care of your body, mind, and spirit.
+Your health as a freshman in college is crucial because you will be at your very best when you are taking good care of your body, mind, and spirit.
 Whether you are worried about gaining weight your first year or not getting enough sleep, following these health tips will help you avoid some of the major mistakes many college freshmen make.

 Make Smarter Meal Choices